rdalkire/computercraft-programs/README.md

 So far, all the focus of this work has been for the robot; you can find the programs and other files under the turtleApps/src directory, for food-farming, block-making and obby-making.

+Latest:  See turtleApps/deploy/saferWallCompiled.lua, which makes high walls and deep pits safe to climb by placing torches and ladders.
+Options and usage details provided when you run the program without arguments or with only -h for help.

 ## The Operation Manuals, Launchers, Test Stubs and Harnesses